brontolinux/hENC/README.md

 ### masterfiles/sample.cf ###

-The bundle agent sample in thiss file  will create and hand a simple list to the henc module and also apply a promise that will evaluate bundle agent manage that, in turn, will update the `/etc/motd` file.
+The bundle agent sample in this file  will create and hand a simple list to the henc module and also apply a promise that will evaluate bundle agent managed that, in turn, will update the `/etc/motd` file.

 ```
 bundle agent sample {